tangrams/tangram-docs/docs/Overviews/Raster-Overview.md

 ## Basic Raster Display

 The simplest way to use raster data is to display it directly, without any combinations or modifications.
 This is done by specifying a [`source`](sources.md) of type `raster`, either tiled or untiled.
+A source `url` which includes the `{x}/{y}/{z}` url token pattern.
+Sources without this pattern will be treated as untiled.

 The example below loads a tiled raster data source: